digitalmediabremen/hej/README.md

+# Initializer
-# Interactive question and answers app build on github pages
+Interactive question and answers webapplication to ease the start of digital media bremens study program.